thomasnield/tom-sync/README.md

 **BufferedLatch**

 The `BufferedLatch` is a synchronizer much like a `CountDownLatch`, but it is used for situations where the "count" is not known until later.
 It positively increments two `int` counts, the `leadCount` and the `chaseCount`.
-The `leadCount` is the leader and incremented by calling `incrementLeadCount()`, and the `chaseCount` chases it and incremented by `incrementChaseCount()` When both counts are equal and `setLeaderComplete()` is called, anything waiting on the `BufferedLatch` is notified.
+The `leadCount` is the leader and incremented by calling `incrementLeadCount()`, and the `chaseCount` chases it by calling `incrementChaseCount()` When both counts are equal and `setLeaderComplete()` is called, anything waiting on the `BufferedLatch` is notified.

-A typical use of `BufferedLatch` is to iterate a `ResultSet`, process each one asynchronously (be careful to extract the data first to prevent race conditions on the `ResultSet`!), and when the iteration is complete wait for all the tasks to finish.
+A typical use of `BufferedLatch` is to iterate a `ResultSet` or some buffered data set, process each one asynchronously (be careful to extract the data first to prevent race conditions!), and when the iteration is complete wait for all the tasks to finish.

 Think of it as a fork-join on an unknown number of asynchronous tasks.